heineiuo/isomorphic-ws/README.md

 Some major differences:

 - no `Server` implementation in browsers
-- no support for the contructor [`options`](https://github.com/websockets/ws/blob/master/doc/ws.md#new-websocketaddress-protocols-options) argument in browsers
+- no support for the constructor [`options`](https://github.com/websockets/ws/blob/master/doc/ws.md#new-websocketaddress-protocols-options) argument in browsers